The blood of vesperbats is restless.

 Mantes feed and breed the bats and direbeasts.
 The myxoma flourish (they even extracted the hearts).
 The ichorplague had learned to infect any species.
 Descendents of bats had learned to adapt to any condition.

-So a bat ate that all the mantes feed it, and its blood was still hungry.
+So there was a bat who ate that all the mantes feed it, and its blood was still hungry.
 So it ate the other bats in the kennel with it, and its blood was still hungry.
 So it cried out, and the mantes came to prod it to be quiet.
 It spat on them, and its bloody saliva infected them.
 They grew weak, as blood ate them from within.
-The red and black fluid leaked from cracks in their shells, and it flowed into the bat's cage, and the blood rejoined its host.
+The red and black fluid leaked from cracks in their shells, and it flowed into the bat’s cage, and the blood rejoined its host.
 But not all of it.
-The blood was as adaptable as it was hungry, and it didn't just flow, it crawled.
-Into other cages, where it ate other bats, and ate rats and wolves and anteaters and bears.
+The blood was as adaptable as it was hungry, and it didn’t just flow, it crawled.
+Into other cages, where it ate other bats, and ate rats and wolves and anteaters and hippos.
 Into other farms, where it ate beetles and aphids and grasshoppers.
 Farmhands cleaned up the mess, and it ate roaches and ants and more mantes.
-Warriors came to kill it, but it had many myxomata and it healed and healed (which made the blood hungrier).
-The blades were poisoned with others' blood.
+Warriors came to kill it, but it had many myxomata and it healed and healed (which made the blood even hungrier).
+The blades were poisoned with others’ blood.
 Between the other blood and the many wounds, the bat might die — but the blood was still hungry, and it pulsed in so many other bodies.
 It pulsed, and it crawled, and it adapted, and it was still hungry.

 A myxogoth heals and adapts and keeps growing — but a myxogoth will burn.